Mastering Surface Elevation in UI Design

 By strategically using surface elevation, shadows, gradients, and spatial relationships, you can guide users’ attention and interactions, making the interface more intuitive and engaging.

-What is Surface Elevation in UI Design?
+What is surface elevation in UI design?

 A user interface is a collection of surfaces, and elevating those surfaces helps communicate the activity and importance of elements.
 Surface elevation in UI design refers to the perceived distance between surfaces on the screen, enhancing the visual structure and user flow.